baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 ## Implemented features

-## Usage

-In this chapter, [Ex2](https://github.com/baxmittens/OGSUQ.jl/tree/main/test/ex2) is taken a an example.
-The underlying deterministic OGS6 project is the [point heat source example](https://www.opengeosys.org/docs/benchmarks/th2m/saturatedpointheatsource/) ([Thermo-Richards-Mechanics project files](https://gitlab.opengeosys.org/ogs/ogs/-/tree/master/Tests/Data/ThermoRichardsMechanics/PointHeatSource)).

-### The general idea for the creation of a stochastic OGS6 project
+## The general idea for the creation of a stochastic OGS6 project

 The general idea is to always start with a fully configured and running deterministic OGS6 project.
 There are three basic functions which create three individual xml-files.
 These files are human-readable and can be manually configured and duplicated for the use in other projects.